geocaml/ocaml-geojson/CONTRIBUTING.md

 opam install ocamlformat=X.XX.X
 ```

-where, `X.XX.X` denotes the version being stated in the respective file.
-For instance, if `0.20.1` version of `ocamlformat` has to be installed, then you must run `opam install ocamlformat=0.20.1`.
-For more information kindly visit [OCamlFormat](https://github.com/ocaml-ppx/ocamlformat).
+where, `X.XX.X` denotes the version being stated in the respective file. *For example*, if `0.20.1` version of `ocamlformat` has to be installed, then you must run `opam install ocamlformat=0.20.1`.
+To know more, kindly visit [OCamlFormat](https://github.com/ocaml-ppx/ocamlformat).

 If you hit any problems please feel free to open an issue.